joelhawksley/identity/components/slides.md

 ^ Another advantage of React is how it simplifies data flow.

+---

+# [fit] Values > Objects

-^ By passing data into views instead of rich objects, React encourages us to write functions without side-effects.
+^ By passing values into views instead of rich objects, React encourages us to write functions without side-effects.

 ---